-19. VOLUNTARY CONTRIBUTIONS
+20. VOLUNTARY CONTRIBUTIONS

 California allows taxpayers to make voluntary contributions of their own funds to one or more organizations listed on the state tax return by checking a box on their return.
 These eligible activities are often called "check-offs", although they are not like the federal check-offs that allow taxpayers to direct a portion of their tax liability to the selected organization.
 These contributions made on a California income tax return are deductible as charitable contributions on the following year's tax return for taxpayers that itemize deductions.
-The deductible amount of the contribution is the amount that exceeds the value of the benefit received, if any.

-For the 2013 tax year, 20 check-offs will appear on the individual income tax form.
+For the 2015 tax year, 19 check-offs will appear on the individual income tax form.
 The Legislature responded to the proliferation of check-offs on the tax form by requiring check-offs to have sunset dates and to meet minimum annual contribution amounts.
 The Legislature requires new check-offs to wait in line to be added to the form until old check-offs are removed (so-called 'queuing language'), or until the FTB determines there is room on the form.
 The current rules regarding the standards each check-off must meet in order to remain on the form are summarized in the following chart: